lopestom/twrp_device_fih_EC211001/README.md

 6- If you see that the message exists in the Mount - Decrypt Data option, you must run the FORMAT DATA process.

 Confirm FORMAT DATA: For the first time, formatting may not have been done.
 Go back (triangle) and it should already say (yes), confirm again and you will see the correct formatting.
-- Advanced: Unmap Super Devices;
+- Advanced: Unmap Super Devices - Swipe to Confirm;
-- Advanced: Merge Snapshots;
+- Advanced: Merge Snapshots - Swipe to Confirm;
-- Wipe- FORMAT DATA (yes)
+- Wipe- FORMAT DATA (yes) - Swipe to Confirm.

 ## Preparing needed files
 7- You can put files in internal and external memory.
 For internal storage you should use the path: /sdcard